Sea

 The ocean moderates Earth's climate and has important roles in the water, carbon, and nitrogen cycles.
-The surface of water interacts with the atmosphere, exchanging properties such as particles and temperature, as well as currents.
+The surface of the water interacts with the atmosphere, exchanging properties such as particles and temperature, as well as currents.
 Surface currents are the water currents that are produced by the atmosphere's currents and its winds blowing over the surface of the water, producing wind waves, setting up through drag slow but stable circulations of water, as in the case of the ocean sustaining deep-sea ocean currents.
 Deep-sea currents, known together as the global conveyor belt, carry cold water from near the poles to every ocean and significantly influence Earth's climate.
 Tides, the generally twice-daily rise and fall of sea levels, are caused by Earth's rotation and the gravitational effects of the Moon and, to a lesser extent, of the Sun.
 Tides may have a very high range in bays or estuaries.
 Submarine earthquakes arising from tectonic plate movements under the oceans can lead to destructive tsunamis, as can volcanoes, huge landslides, or the impact of large meteorites.

 The seas have been an integral element for humans throughout history and culture.
 Humans harnessing and studying the seas have been recorded since ancient times and evidenced well into prehistory, while its modern scientific study is called oceanography and maritime space is governed by the law of the sea, with admiralty law regulating human interactions at sea.
 The seas provide substantial supplies of food for humans, mainly fish, but also shellfish, mammals and seaweed, whether caught by fishermen or farmed underwater.
 Other human uses of the seas include trade, travel, mineral extraction, power generation, warfare, and leisure activities such as swimming, sailing, and scuba diving.
 Many of these activities create marine pollution.